verana-labs/verifiable-trust-vpr-spec/spec.md

 ```

-Participant directory is intended to be **crawled by indexers**, which resolve the listed DIDs, identify associated [[ref: verifiable services]], and index them.
+Participant directory is intended to be **crawled by indexers**, which resolve the listed VIDs, identify associated [[ref: verifiable services]], and index them.

 Indexers may expose this data through APIs for querying the indexed services or use it to build a search engine for querying the database of indexed [[ref: verifiable services]].